-Bedale High School's SENDCo will arrange an appropriate transition review in plenty of time before any move.
-Staff from the receiving school will be invited to attend.
+Bedale High School's SENDCo will arrange an appropriate transition review in plenty of time before any move and other settings arrange these with us too (where appropriate).
+Staff from the receiving setting will be invited to attend.
 Transition meetings and visits will be arranged for the pupil or student, sometimes accompanied by a member of staff that is known to them.
+Any external agencies or professionals working with the young person and the family would also be consulted.
 The pupil will receive as much transition work as they feel necessary.
-The SENDCo also refers to guidance around preparation for adulthood.